 - Disability insurance

-Nowadays, however, there are other types of employee benefits too.
-We’ll take a look at them below.
+Nowadays, however, the list of employee benefits continues to grow.
+We’ll take a look at different examples of employee benefits below.

 Types of employee benefits every HR practitioner should know